LoyolaChicagoBooks/introcs-csharp/rst/csproj-revisited.rst

 Data most used by one class should probably reside in that class.
 Cohesion is related to separation of concerns:  The data and methods most used by one class should probably reside in that class, so you do not need to go looking elsewhere for important parts.
+Also, if you need to change something, where concerns are separated into cohesive classes, with the data and logic in one place, it is easier to see what to change, and the changes are likely to be able to be kept internal to the class, affecting only its internal implementation, not its public interface.

 Some methods are totally related to the connection between classes, and there may not be a clear candidate for a class to maximize the separation of concerns.
 One thing to